 Three Vermont private colleges plan to share a cloud-based Oracle ERP system.
 It's taking cooperation and agreement...

 to change their business practices.
-But if it's successful, the colleges expect to save millions in costs.
+But if it's successful, the shared ERP software for the colleges is expect to save millions in costs.

 What Champlain College, Middlebury College and Saint Michael's College are doing is rare for private institutions.
 But as more schools seek ways to control back-office costs, this idea may spread.

 The three independent, nonprofit colleges did not have a history of working together.
-But in 2013, they formed the Green Mountain Higher Education Consortium to examine sharing an ERP system.
+But in 2013, they formed the Green Mountain Higher Education Consortium to examine sharing one ERP system for the colleges.

 "Private liberal arts schools and the education that they offer is becoming more and more unaffordable for many students," said Corinna Noelke, the consortium's executive director and a doctorate-holding economist who was director of special projects at Middlebury.